Napoleon was short. Sharks don’t get cancer. Goldfishes have a three-second memory.

-Robert Virzi released a paper in 1992 that stated that only 5 users are needed to discover around 80% of the problems associated with a UX.
-This was to highlight how businesses waste time and effort in usability testing, resources that could be put to better use elsewhere.
+In 1992, Robert Virzi claimed that only 5 users are required to uncover problems associated with a UX.
+The goal was to show how businesses waste time and resources on usability testing that could be better spent elsewhere.

-Comparative Usability Evaluation (CUE) studies have shown, however, that this is not the case.
-Even teams of around 15 people could only report around 60% of the issues associated with the UX, oftentimes.
+Comparative Usability Evaluation (CUE) studies have shown that this is not the case.
+Often, even teams of 15 people could only report about 60% of the issues related to the UX.

 First thing’s first: what is usability testing?

-Qualms with user testing arise from the premise that user testing is a waste of time and resources since certain usability testing methods are unnecessary and long.
-It needs to be recognised that the only way usability testing can be deemed ‘unnecessary’ is if the issues identified by it are not rectified.
+Qualms with user testing arise from the premise that user testing is a waste of time and resources.
+This is due to the ineffective and time-consuming usability testing methods.
+It must be noted that usability testing can only be viewed as “unnecessary” if the defects found are not dealt with.

-An example of usability testing’s benefits can be highlighted by Digital Loom’s design of the NEFA website.
+One explanation of the upsides of usability testing is highlighted by Digital Loom’s design of the NEFA website.
 Digital Loom was largely on the fence about testing and only decided to do so quite late into the process.
-They discovered that the ‘donate’ button on the website was not visible to most users, meaning the harm to the website would have been astronomical, with the organisation potentially losing out on hundreds of thousands of dollars.
+They discovered that the ‘donate’ button on the website was not visible to most users.
+This meant causing significant damage to the website as well as losing hundreds of thousands of dollars.

-For websites concerned about the time that usability testing takes, they could always consider implementing usability testing heuristics to help drive down costs.
+Websites that are concerned about the time it will take to conduct usability testing should try implementing usability testing heuristics to help cut costs.